Charlottesville City Public Schools: Upper Elementary school

 Unlike most traditional American school systems, Charlottesville City schools have an Upper Elementary which adds an additional step between Elementary school and Middle/Jr. High school.
 The school is Walker Upper Elementary school and it teaches Fifth grade and Sixth grade.
 Walker Elementary is named after Hazewell H. Walker, who was a teacher in the school system.
 He was also a Rotarian.

 Middle school

-Buford Middle school is the system's middle school.
+Charlottesville Middle School is the system's middle school.
 It teaches Seventh grade and Eighth grade.
+It was renamed from Buford Midldle in August 2025.

 High school

 The system has only one high school which is Charlottesville High School.
 It teaches Ninth grade, Tenth grade, Eleventh grade and Twelfth grade.

 History

 Charlottesville's public schools were segregated for decades.
 Despite the Brown v.
 Board of Education decision, the school board refused to integrate.
 A lawsuit representing black students from Burley High School and the Jefferson School led the city to undertake the strategy of Massive Resistance, closing the public schools to avoid integrating.